How do you send content viral?

-Tip: Jeff uses BuzzSumo to generate content ideas, create high-performing content, monitor its performance, and identify influencers.
+Tip: Jeff uses SEMrush to research SEO-optimized content ideas, create high-performing content, and monitor its performance.

 When people think about sharing content, they consider social currency.
 If it makes them look clever or smart, the more likely they are to pass it onto their friends and followers.